Adaptive Experimental Design Using Shrinkage Estimators: Adaptive Risk Minimization

 \subsection{Simulations}

 We ran simulations to evaluate in which settings adaptivity based on shrinkage provides the most benefit.
 The simulations consist of a series of experiments where units arrive sequentially with a fixed total sample size $N$.
 There are two main choices we consider for the simulated experiments: how treatment is allocated to different treatment arms, and after the experiment is over, what estimator is used to estimate the treatment effects.
 For the treatment allocation approaches, we compare sequential risk-minimization for $\bsdeltb, \bsdelts$, and $\bsdeltad$ to the static allocation methods of complete randomization and Neyman allocation.

-For the estimators, we compare $\bsdeltb, \bsdelts$, and $\bsdeltad$ to the difference-in-means estimator $\hbstau$.
+For the estimators, we compare the $\bsdeltb, \bsdelts$, and $\bsdeltad$ to the difference-in-means estimator $\hbstau$.
+We evaluate the positive-part versions of these estimators, as these are the versions that would typically be used in practice.
+However, the adaptive allocation rules continue to minimize the surrogate risks derived for the corresponding smooth estimators.

-To evaluate the performance, for each experiment, we calculate the mean squared error as each additional unit arrives in the trial.
-We then simulate repeated iterations, each time drawing a new set of potential outcomes and running a sequential experiment.
-After completing a set of iterations, we summarize the results by computing the average of the MSE across the simulation iterations to produce an average MSE trajectory.
+We calculate the mean squared error as each unit arrives in the trial.
+We simulate repeated iterations, each time drawing a new set of potential outcomes from the same distribution, and running a sequential experiment.
+We summarize the results over $1,000$ iterations by computing the average MSE at each unit's arrival, producing an average MSE trajectory.
 For detailed information about the simulation design, see Appendix~\ref{sec:sim_design}.

-We highlight six regimes among the ones considered in Section~\ref{sec:nonadaptSim}.
-Figures~\ref{fig:sparse-kappa0}-\ref{fig:sparse-kappa9} each show the trajectory of mean squared error as units arrive in trial for one simulation regime.
-All have $K=6$, high control-variance, and $\bstau$ sparse, but show increasing values of $\kappa$ from $0$ to $3$ to $9$.
-Figures~\ref{fig:dense-kappa3}-\ref{fig:dense-kappa9} show the simulations with the same settings but $\bstau$ dense for $\kappa =3$ and $\kappa = 9$.
-In Appendix~\ref{sec:sim_add_results}, figures~\ref{fig:low-sparse-kappa0}-\ref{fig:low-dense-kappa9} show the same set of plots for the low control-variance regime.
+We highlight five regimes among the ones considered in Section~\ref{sec:nonadaptSim}.
+Figures~\ref{fig:K6-kappa0}-\ref{fig:K6-dense-kappa4} each show the trajectory of mean squared error as units arrive in trial for one simulation regime.
+All have $K=6$ and high control variance, and we vary the signal-to-noise ratio $\kappa$ from $0$ to $2$ to $4$.
+When the signal is nonzero, we also show results for both dense and sparse signals $\bstau$.
+Additional simulations can be found in Appendix~\ref{sec:sim_add_results}; Figures~\ref{fig:K12-kappa0}-\ref{fig:K12-dense-kappa4} show results for the $K = 12$ regime, high control-variance regime, while Figures~\ref{fig:K6-low-kappa0}-\ref{fig:K6-low-dense-kappa4} show the $K = 6$ case but for the low control-variance regime.